First-Year Interest Groups Program

 The main FIG seminar

-At the heart of each FIG is a top-notch instructor who develops and leads a class exclusively for you and the other students in your FIG. Your FIG seminar is capped at 20 or fewer students and may include outside-the-classroom experiences, like field trips, to help you explore the topic and get to know your classmates.
+At the heart of each FIG is the main seminar instructor who develops and leads a class exclusively for you and the other students in your FIG. Your FIG seminar is capped at 20 students and may include outside-the-classroom experiences, like field trips, to help you explore the topic and get to know your classmates.

 Linked classes